EmployeeIssues.comU.S. Employee Rights in Plain English

 • An employee's resignation must have occurred close enough in time after the intolerable change that it established a clear "cause and effect" relationship, directly resulting in constructive discharge.

-Punitive transfer to a dangerous job, demotion to a humiliating position, hostility, harassment and coercion are each an example of an intolerable working-condition change that might establish a case for constructive discharge, particularly if the employer made or allowed the change as a form of discrimination or retaliation.
+Punitive transfer to a dangerous job, demotion to a humiliating position, hostility, harassment and coercion are each an example of an intolerable working-condition change that might establish a legal case for a constructive discharge claim, particularly if the employer willfully made or allowed the change as a form of illegal discrimination or retaliation.

 If an employee quits because of something that's always annoyed him or her, then it's not likely to constitute constructive discharge.
-Quitting because of petty changes or those that most reasonable employees would tolerate, isn't likely to constitute constructive discharge either.
-The same goes if an employer made a legit change for justifiable business reasons and an employee quit simply because he or she didn't like it.
+Quitting because of a petty change or one that most reasonable employees would tolerate isn't likely to constitute it either.
+The same goes if an employer made a change for a justifiable business reason and an employee quit simply because he or she didn't like it.

-If you think that your resignation constituted constructive discharge, consider consulting a lawyer.
-If your lawyer also thinks that your resignation constituted constructive discharge, he or she will help you determine the best legal recourse.
-(Recourse might include filing a charge with a government agency, a private lawsuit in court, or both.)
+If you think that your resignation constituted constructive discharge, then consider consulting a lawyer.
+If your lawyer also thinks that your resignation constituted constructive discharge, then he or she will help you to determine the best legal recourse.
+(Legal recourse might include filing a charge with a government agency, a private lawsuit in court, or both.)
 Your lawyer will also help you to collect evidence to prove your case.
 If you win, you might be entitled to collect back pay and benefits, and money for damages and legal expenses.

 Remember, you must establish a timely cause and effect relationship.
-Additionally, there's likely to be a statute of limitations for taking legal action.
+Additionally, there's a statute of limitations for taking legal action.
 So, don't delay for long in seeking relief after you quit.
-In fact, it might be better idea to consult a lawyer before you quit, to determine if you'd have a legit case for constructive discharge in the first place.
+In fact, it might be better idea to consult a lawyer before you quit, to determine if you'd have a legitimate case for constructive discharge in the first place.

-If you reasonably believe that your resignation constituted constructive discharge, explain so when applying for state unemployment benefits.
-Otherwise, your claim might be denied or your benefits might be delayed.
-If one or the other happens anyway, consider filing an appeal.
-But, if you're working with a lawyer, consult him or her before taking any action regarding unemployment benefits.
+If you reasonably believe that your resignation constituted constructive discharge, then explain so when applying for state unemployment benefits.
+Otherwise, your claim might be denied.
+If that happens anyway, then you have the right to file an appeal; but, if you're working with a union representative or lawyer, it's a good idea to consult him or her before taking any action regarding unemployment benefits.

 Search Tips